 In looking for gifts for my own kids this year, I’ve found about a million items that I thought would be excellent in our Charlotte Mason home as the kids get older and I thought I’d share them.
-I can’t afford to put all of them under the tree this year, but I thought maybe others will find the ideas helpful and we can live vicariously through you all. 🙂
+I can’t afford to put all of them under the tree this year, but I thought maybe others will find the ideas helpful and we can all live vicariously through each other. 🙂

 As I’ve said before, I’m definitely not a Charlotte Mason expert.
-I try to read at least a page of her volumes and one principle every day (going along with my local CM book club) to keep my mind focused on the kind of upbringing I want to give my kids, but I haven’t read all of them yet.
-Charlotte Mason or not, though, I think these gifts would be wonderful in any home with inquisitive, creative kids!
+However, Charlotte Mason or not, though, I think these gifts would be wonderful in any home with inquisitive, creative kids!

 I’m mainly linking to three online stores that focus on natural children’s toys because I like supporting small businesses when I can.
 I’ve shopped from each one of them in the past, find them to be extremely homeschool-friendly, and absolutely love all three of them.
-Also, this is not a sponsored post by any of these stores, nor are any of the links to their products affiliate links.
+Also, this is not a sponsored post by any of these stores and some of the links are not affiliate links.
 I just really love their products and wanted to share. 🙂

 Nova Natural is the one I’ve been shopping at the longest.
 They’re based in Vermont and all of the things we’ve purchased from them over the years have been extremely well-made and withstood lots of abuse.
 I can definitely see us holding on to these toys for years to come.